Today’s post comes from Jess Matthews, a Chief Park Naturalist at Rondeau Provincial Park.

 She contributed eight paintings depicting the seven animals of the grandfather teachings around the medicine wheel.

-These animals, though not all currently native to Rondeau, are prominent in the Ojibwe culture and show a strength to the history of these teaching – dating back to a time when the ranges of the people and the animals were greater.
+These animals, though not all currently native to Rondeau, are prominent in the Ojibwe culture and show a strength to the history of these teachings – dating back to a time when the ranges of the people and the animals were greater.

 While travelling this journey with Aamjiwnaang, Eelünaapèewii Lahkèewiit, and Caldwell First Nations, we’ve attended many celebrations including pow wows, Distribution Day, and Heritage Days, meeting community members from all over, many of whom told stories and shared their language with us.